George Harris, founder and President of Harris Western Center,

 is primarily involved in trailer sales but also heads up a division

-of Harris Western Center, Rodeo Air.
+of Harris Western Inc., Rodeo Air.
 His duties include aircraft